damilolah/Introduction-to-Machine-Learning/chapter1.md

 ### `CLASS ACTIVITY:`
-From the definition above, which of the following is not a Machine Learning Task?
+From the above definition, which of the following is not a Machine Learning Task?

 *** =instructions
 - Self driving cars